RIDE THE HIGH COUNTRY

 Leastways Gil is now Steve's prisoner, to be handed over to the authorities in due course.
 But all that goes by the wayside when they are ambushed by the brothers.
 Gil and Steve join forces one last time, and they triumph but not without Steve being fatally shot.
 It is left to Gil to take the gold to the bank, and both we and Steve have no doubts he will see the job through.

-It's a satisfying end to a terrific film.
+It's the perfect end to a terrific film.

 Comments